 What are some of the mistakes you made along the way and how did you learn from them?

 When I started acting, I remember I would always read something before I’d go in to audition and I’d think Okay, who do they want this to be?
 And I would try to be that version, getting further and further away from who I was.
 I think I did that in life, too, in the workforce.
 What am I supposed to be?
 Who am I supposed to be?
 What are people looking for?
-I guess in the grander scheme, it’s worrying about what others want or are expecting from you.
-Looking at others instead of later realizing you’re enough and nobody else is like you, so use that to your advantage.
+I guess in the grander scheme, it’s worrying about what others want or expect from [me].

 As an example, I’m an actress, but I live in Connecticut.
 I’ve never lived in Los Angeles, so when I go for jobs, it’s always at home and I self-tape.
 I go for almost everything that comes my way, even when I think I’m wrong for it.
 I made the choice, probably a couple of years ago or less, that I’m going to stop [changing my accent] if I don’t think the role needs an American accent; I’m just going to do my accent.